heitor-mendonca/DL_GS_panicum/README.md

 ## About this fork

-I'll try to expand on the GS methods in the article by implementing a Convolutional Neural Network to try and predict the phenotypes.
+I'll try to expand on the GS methods in the article by implementing a Convolutional Neural Network to try and predict the phenotypes using genomic information.